Table of Contents

 Here are some of my favorite sights, or best places to visit in Tampa or Hillsborough County:

-- Busch Gardens – If you’re looking for a theme park experience in Tampa, they have it covered with fast rollercoaster rides and kids rides, a zoo, and a beautiful botanical garden.
+If you’re looking for a theme park experience in Tampa, they have it covered with fast rollercoaster rides and kids’ rides, a zoo, and a beautiful botanical garden.

-St Petersburg vs Tampa – Did you decide?
+St Petersburg vs Tampa – What Did You Decide?

 As you can see, there’s a lot to do in both cities!
 Did I help you decide between St Petersburg vs Tampa?
 St. Pete has more outdoor activities with beaches and parks.
 Tampa has a bigger city feel with more urban attractions within a short walk or drive.